All animals in the Love Dog program are registered with the national therapy organization, Pet Partners (formerly Delta Society).

 We called him Monster Boy when he was first adopted.
 He had been adopted several times in his first year and always returned to the rescue.
 An out of control, unstable dog, Benny blossomed under the care of Sue and Kirby.
 Benny is now the most loving, cuddly poodle around and thrives on his “job.”

-Rocky was found in a shopping cart in the parking lot of a grocery almost twelve years ago.
-Tiny puppies left to die.
+Rocky was found in a shopping cart in the parking lot of a grocery with a litter of tiny puppies left to die.
 Adopted by Sandy and Jim, this lucky boy has become the most wonderful therapy dog.
 Steady, caring, dependable and loving, Rocky sets the standard for all of our Love Dogs.

 Lucy is a very special dog living with a very special family.
-She loves to sail on her boat and play, but mostly she loves to work with her mom and share her spirit with others.
-Lucy visits hospice as well as children and knows exactly who needs her love the most wherever she goes.
+She loves to play, but mostly she loves to work with her mom and share her spirit with others.
+Lucy visits several facilities each week and knows exactly who needs her love the most wherever she goes.

-Bailey was a senior gentleman when his family expanded to include two children – his children now.
-Bailey loves being a big brother and loves volunteering with his family.
+Bailey was a senior gentleman when his family expanded to include two children and Bailey loves being a big brother and volunteering with his family.
 He spends time at a skilled nursing facility and library and anywhere and everywhere he is invited!

 George is a goofy dog.
 An Old English Sheepdog, George attracts attention wherever he goes.
 George is very loving and is a wonderful addition to our educational programs.
 The children love his Mohawk!

 Koda is a beautiful Aussie with one blue eye and one brown eye.
 He was also the dog who was afraid of everything!
 Once he joined his family and started learning about the world, his true colors shown through and Koda is now a star therapy dog, working with healthcare facilities as well as schools.